-Rangers patrol, clean up public lands under new program
+Rangers patrol, clean up public lands under recreation program

 On a Thursday morning in early July, the Chaffee Rec Rangers arrive at the Buffalo Peaks Trailhead deep in the Fourmile Recreation Management Area where remnants of a campfire remain after last weekend’s visitor activity.